 2. Receive a character over UART.

-Create an assembly subroutine that receives a character from UART.
-In the function Have it wait until there is at least one entry in the receive fifo.
-When there is data in the FIFO, read the value from it and return it to the calling function.
+Write an assembly subroutine to read a character from the UART port.
+Once called, the subroutine can check the FIFO status, and wait until there is at least one entry in the receive FIFO.
+When data is available, read it, and pass it back to the calling program.

 3. Use null-terminated strings to send a sequence of characters

-Now write your function for sending the string.
-The function should take the first address of the string as a parameter and send the characters in the string over uart, byte-by-byte, until a byte reads as zero.
-Make sure you use byte-wise access instructions (ldrb/strb) and increment your addresses by 1 (byte alignment) rather than 4 (word alignment).
+Write a function to send your name string from the Blackboard to the PC.
+The function should take the first address of the string as a parameter, and then send the characters in the data segment string over the UART, byte-by-byte, until the null character is encountered (the zero byte).
+Make sure you use byte-wise access instructions (ldrb/strb) to move the string data, and increment your addresses by 1 (byte alignment) rather than 4 (word alignment).

-Use your function in a program that sends the string once and then enters an endless loop.
+Call this function from a program that sends the string once and then enters an endless loop.

 4. Receive strings over UART

-Make a subroutine that receives a line over uart and saves it as a null-terminated string in memory.
-The routine should take in the address of where to save the string, as well as the maximum length the string can be.
-Have the function read UART characters until it receives a newline or exceeds the maximum length.
-Ensure the program terminates the string with a null (zero value) byte, even if the maximum length for the string has been reached.
+Make a subroutine that receives a string from the UART port, and saves it as a null-terminated string in memory.
+The subroutine should receive a parameter that defines the address where the string should be saved, and another parameter to define the maximum permitted length of the string.
+The function should read UART characters until a newline character is received, or the maximum string length is exceeded.
+After the string is read, insert a null character (zero value) byte at the end, even if the maximum length for the string has been reached.

 5. Use the UART module with the C programming language